Keep Your Children Learning This Winter!December 5, 2022

 Maintain Academic Skills In A Fun Way

-You certainly can require that your children take a small part of each day to review skills.
+Reviewing skills for even a short period of time every day can prevent your child from falling behind.
 For example, you can have them play online math apps like Prodigy to review math skills, or you can require that your children read for a certain amount of time each day (consider a “Stop, Drop, and Read!” for the entire family).
 Perhaps your children can commit daily to a short period of practicing a second language or an instrument.
 Here are some other ways to keep up skills:

 - Post math facts or spelling words around the house in areas frequented by your children.
-Ask your children to read them as they pass through each area.
+Ask your children to read them as they pass through each room.

 - Choose a family member to be a temporary pen pal for your children in order to encourage writing.